maijoshi/ParaSudoku/README.md

 Crook's algorithm describes the following few methods to determinisically solve cells in sudoku puzzles.
 We used the following three methods in our implementation:
 1. *Elimination*: A cell has only one value left.
 2. *Lone Ranger*: In a row, column, or block, a value fits into only one cell.
-3. *Preemptive Set*: In a row, column, or block, a set of m values are contained with m cell.
+3. *Preemptive Set*: In a row, column, or block, a set of m values are contained within m cells.

 ## Approaches

+### Parallelizing Crook's Algorithm

 ## Results